 - Check for leaks and when found, repair quickly.

 The City of Glendora promotes the efficient and responsible use of water for the benefit of our community and environment.
-Please click on the link provided below for additional information regarding water conservation practices.
+Please click here for additional information regarding water conservation practices.